jessesquires/Nine41/README.md

 * The numerous override options are difficult to remember
 * There are no sensible defaults

-This script fixes that.
-It overrides the status bars for all currently running simulators using "Apple's defaults" &mdash; full cellular bars, full wifi bars, full battery, and `9:41` for the time.
+This script fixes most of those issues.
+It overrides the status bars for all currently running simulators using "Apple's defaults" &mdash; full cellular bars, full wifi bars, full battery, no "carrier" name, and `9:41` for the time.

 ## Requirements